PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 The meta city cooperative is governed by communities from the metaverse and can reach new groups of people who are looking for a business community with shared social, cultural or economic goals<br><br>
 Citizens interact with digital organizations through their avatar representations that live in the metaverse<br><br>

-# 👫 Decentralized Autonomous Working Group for Joint development  👫👫👫👫
+# 👫 Decentralized Autonomous Joint development Working Group  👫👫👫👫
 #### What is the purpose of the working group?
 The fractional city offers a better model for how societies should develop cities, how citizens participate in the production and governance of public goods, and how the value created is distributed back to the citizens.
 Building that vision is a task too large and too important for any organization to tackle on its own.<br>
 The aim of this working group is to study, research and develop the field of fractional cities and the CyberUrban Metaverse and build a prototype of a virtual city.<br>
 We invite Schools of Archtecture and Urban Planning, Architects, Coders, Policymakers, innovators, companies, universities, civil society organizations, and citizens to participate and contribute.<br><br>
 We will provide a process to organize the community in the absence of a centralized leader, to describe standards, business models, and processes.<br>
 ### 👉This working group will study the following areas:<br>
-This list 👇🏾 is open for consideration and is undergoing rapid iteration and changes<br>

-* ✨ Digital Crypto Economic Zones as a plug and play platform<br>
+* ✨ Digital Crypto Economic Zones.
+A plug and play platform<br>
-* ✨ Digital Crypto Economic Zones and Private Urbanization<br>
+* ✨ Digital Crypto Economic Zones and Private-Collective Urbanization<br>
-* ✨Native Metaverse Cooperatives.
+* ✨ Native Metaverse Cooperatives.
 EIP<br>
-* ✨Fractional Ownership of cities.
+* ✨ Fractional Ownership of cities.
 A new class of multi dimensional assets<br>
-* ✨The cyber city needs a Network of rollups.<br>
+* ✨ The cyber-urban city is a network of rollups.<br>
-* ✨Turning Informal cities into powerful economies<br>
+* ✨ Turning Informal cities into powerful economies<br>
-* ✨The cyber city as a metaverse<br>
+* ✨ The Metaverse for the Fractional City<br>
+The list is open for consideration and is undergoing rapid iteration and changes<br>

 ### 🌐 Design a unique transformative economic and social reform blueprint that is opening [insert region] up to the world.
-The group will also organize a decentralized competition in the following context:
+The group will also organize an international competition where the best proposals and prizes will emerge from community voting.

-### prototype of a virtual city<br>
+### Build a prototype of a virtual city<br>
 The group will also build a prototype of a virtual city that will be used as a testbed for future research in the field of fractional cities and the CyberUrban Metaverse.<br>
 This is an outline of our intentions.
 It is up to the community to continue these projects and to build on the work that has been done.

-# 🚀 Our ecosystem
+# 🚀 Self-Organised Joint Development
+To participate in the "Joint development Working Group" people need to purchase a vote from the voteVening machine.
+A smart contract deployed on Ethereum.
+We create a governance structure and an incentives system to enable participants to collaborate with each other, and to make decisions on the direction and implementation of the project.<br>
-We create an incentives system and and governance structuree to provide community with the means to coordinate towards a common goal.
-We want to enable the organic formation of a self-organized permissionless working group where everyone can participate and contribute.
-We are establishing a blockhain based autonomous ecosystem that allows participants to collaborate with each other to make decisions on the direction and implementation of the project.<br>
+We want this to be a self-organized and self-funded project that emerges from the ground.
+We want to allow for the organic formation of a self-organized permissionless working group where everyone can participate and contribute.
+Since smart contracts where initially conceived as "vending machine" we are using them to sell tickets and votes to fund teams, and projects.

+Our ecosystem
 # Governance token $VOTE
 The $VOTE token is a governance token that allows holders to vote on the direction and implementation of the project.
 Hence $LNDOG is a tool for distributing the value and power over the development of the ecosystem to the community